yomidevs/yomitan/README.md

     `{pitch-accent-positions}` | List of accent downstep positions for the term as a number.
     `{reading}` | Kana reading for the term (empty for terms where the expression is the reading).

-When creating your model for Yezichak, *make sure that you pick a unique field to be first*; fields that will contain `{expression}` or `{character}` are ideal candidates for this.
+When creating your model for Yomitan, *make sure that you pick a unique field to be first*; fields that will contain `{expression}` or `{character}` are ideal candidates for this.
 Anki does not allow duplicate flashcards to be added to a deck by default; it uses the first field in the model to check for duplicates.
 For example, if you have `{reading}` configured to be the first field in your model and <ruby>橋<rt>はし</rt></ruby> is already in your deck, you will not